COOPER MOUNTAIN ELEMENTARY SCHOOL

 At Cooper Mountain, we want all of our students to experience lunch in a safe environment.
 In order to ensure the safety of our students with nut allergies, a nut free table is provided.

-Parents/guardians may come and eat lunch with their child at school with a completed background check.
+Parents/guardians may eat lunch with their child at school on occasion with a completed background check.
 If you are coming for lunch, please check in with the office upon arrival.
 We request that you follow our school guidelines if you are in the cafeteria with students: cell phones away, exit at the end of the 20 minutes.
 We do not allow birthday celebrations that include balloons or other decorations in the cafeteria.
 You are welcome to bring your child a special lunch!

 Birthday Celebrations at School

-In order to maximize instructional time, birthday celebrations at school are not allowed.
+In order to maximize instructional time, individual birthday celebrations at school are not allowed.
 Food items, balloons, or flower arrangements are not to be delivered to school.
 Do not bring food to the classroom to share.
 If items are delivered to school, they will remain in the office until the end of the school day.
 Students cannot bring these items home with them on the bus, so you will be called to come and get them.
 Please save your birthday celebrations for after school.

 Our PTO will plan and prepare classroom parties for students three times during the year: